-Although there was also a more traditional sounding election theme, this piece of music is most closely associated with ABC’s coverage of the 2008 election.
+Although there was also a more traditional sounding election theme, this piece of music is most closely associated with ABC’s coverage of the 2006 and 2008 elections.
 ABC still uses this music today as a secondary theme for its election coverage and World News.
 However, to be completely factual: this theme is part of VideoHelper’s library (it’s on disc 29 and called Presidential Persuasion) but ABC uses a custom version that sounds less threatening and less aggressive.
 The custom version has newer strings and the percussion is slightly different.
 The volume of the percussion was reduced and it was played straight through, not looped like in the library version.
-The current headline bed for World News is derived from the custom version of this theme.VideoHelper - Presidential Persuasion
+For a while ABC World News used a headline bed that is derived from the custom version of this theme.VideoHelper - Presidential Persuasion

 Themes from ‘VideoHelper’